 - A person who makes false statements or claims in the chapter 7 case, or who withholds recorded information from the trustee.

 - A person who fails to satisfactorily explain any loss or deficiency of his or her assets.

 - A person who refuses to answer questions or obey orders of the bankruptcy court, either in his or her bankruptcy case or in the bankruptcy case of a relative, business associate, or corporation with which he or she is associated.

 - A person who, after filing the case, fails to complete an instructional course on personal financial management.

 - A person who has been convicted of bankruptcy fraud or who owes a debt arising from a securities law violation.

-If you are considering bankruptcy as a way to resolve your debt, the experienced legal team at Steffens Law Office can help you determine the best way to proceed.
-Contact us today to schedule a case review.
+If you are considering bankruptcy as a way to resolve your debt, the experienced Nebraska bankruptcy attorneys at Steffens Law Office can help you determine the best way to proceed.
+Contact our Nebraska brankruptcy law firm online today to schedule a free case review.